autogluon/autogluon/docs/tutorials/multimodal/multimodal-faq.md

 # AutoGluon Multimodal FAQ

+## How does AutoGluon MultiModal model multimodal data?
+We can automatically detect image, text, tabular, document, and any of their combinations from your data.
+For each modality, we select a corresponding foundation model.
+If more than one modality are detected, a fusion module will be created on top of the unimodal backbones to fuse their features and make final predictions, hence late fusion.

 ## There is no internet access in my deployment environment.
 What should I do?

 When you have trained the predictor, try to save it with